 The first time we visited Port Hope, Ontario was during the winter time.
-We came back in the summer for one night, and we’re covering the trip itinerary in this travel guide.
+We came back to Port Hope in the summer for one day and night trip, and we’re covering the itinerary in this travel guide.

 When we visited the Ganaraska Conservation Centre for Maple Syrup Day, we knew they offered treetop trekking/zip line in the non-Winter times.
 This was definitely something we wanted to do coming back to Port Hope in the summer.